SEMSOFT/simple-key-value-server/README.md

 ```

 ### Run client
 The client will send requests to localhost:5000 by default.
-So you can change it from the code.
+You can also change this in the code.

 The followings are the commands for sending a request from the client to the server:
 - Set a new item with (key, value):